Fingers (gallery)

 Fingers is a contemporary jewellery gallery in Auckland, New Zealand.
 Fingers shows and sells the work primarily of New Zealand jewellers, but also of international jewellers, mostly from Australia and Europe.

 Established in 1974, Fingers is the longest running institution of its type in New Zealand, and one of the longest running contemporary jewellery spaces in the world.
-It began when jeweller Alan Preston, after a stint as a Guest Artist at Brown's Mill Market, New Zealand’s first craft co-operative, approached jewellers Ruth Baird, Roy Mason, Margaret Philips and Michael Ayling to open a jewellery shop on Auckland's Lorne Street.
+It began when jeweller Alan Preston, after a stint as a Guest Artist at Brown's Mill Market, New Zealand's first craft co-operative, approached jewellers Ruth Baird, Roy Mason, Margaret Philips and Michael Ayling to open a jewellery shop on Auckland's Lorne Street.
 The name 'Fingers' was chosen because all the jewellers were at the time making rings.

-The aim of the cooperative in setting Fingers up was to "sell directly to the public, to exchange techniques and ideas, and to provide a focal point for creative jewellery in New Zealand."
+The aim of the cooperative was to "sell directly to the public, to exchange techniques and ideas, and to provide a focal point for creative jewellery in New Zealand."
 Each member of the cooperative spent one day of the week minding the shop, and the rest working independently on their jewellery.
 In its early years, Fingers had a strong focus on silversmithing and the group also set up a silversmithing school called Lapis Lazuli.

 Important early exhibitions included 'Guaranteed Trash' (1978), which responded to the punk aesthetic, the Bone show (1981), where 24 jewellers contributed pieces made from bone, and 'Paua Dreams' (1981) featuring the six Fingers members and eight invited jewellers, with the aim of elevating paua shell back up from its use in mass-produced souvenirs for the tourist trade.
 Much of the work in the Bone exhibition was lost in a robbery on 29 April 1981.